 Dates for the 2021 Summer Interns Program are Tuesday, June 1st to Friday, August 5th for 40 hours per week.
 Start and end dates may be flexible, if required.

 Summer interns are unpaid.
-They are eligible for all public interest fellowships including law school summer public interest funding programs that may be available through their schools (these vary by school) and EJA.
-CHLPI program staff will support accepted candidates with whatever paperwork is needed from the sponsoring organization for these applications.
+They are eligible for all public interest fellowships including law school summer public interest funding programs that may be available through their schools (these vary by school) and Equal Justice America (EJA) and through other opportunities listed on resources such as PSJD.
+FLPC program staff will support accepted candidates with whatever paperwork is needed from the sponsoring organization for these applications.

 FLPC interns have the opportunity to practice a number of valuable skills, including legal research and writing, drafting legislation and regulations, commenting on agency actions, public speaking and trainings, and community organizing, among others.
-Interns also have the opportunity to travel to meet with clients; for example, FLPC travels to work in places like Mississippi, Tennessee, Navajo Nation, and La Paz, Bolivia.
+Interns also have the opportunity to travel to meet with clients; for example, FLPC travels to work in places like Mississippi, West Virginia, and Navajo Nation, among others.

 HOW TO APPLY:

 We are accepting applications on a rolling basis until January 21, 2021.

 - Cover Letter